How to assess potential to teach: Data Insights report provides new evidence

 The assessment centre involves a competency-based interview, a reflective activity and a group problem-solving exercise.
 In addition, it uses classroom roleplays, assessed by two practitioners – one of whom is a serving subject-specific teacher from an outstanding Teaching School – which seeks to measure a candidate’s innate ‘mental set’ prior to teaching.

 The evidence from this evaluation provides important information that could help schools, middle-tier organisations and governments to select teachers more effectively.
 In particular, the evidence pointed to the importance of including a classroom simulation activity (where the candidate teaches part of a lesson to assessors) rather than just relying on what teachers say about themselves in interview.
-In addition, being able to show empathy in this type of simulation and in group problem-solving appeared to predict higher retention rates.

 Importantly, this is the first academic study of an education assessment centre and includes an evaluation of the assessment centre’s predictive validity (the ability of the assessment centre score to predict later teaching ability).